rubanaaz/student-rubanaaz-100daycoding/README.md

 📌 Day 9: Nth Term

 Problem Statement:There is a series,s , where the next term is the sum of pervious three terms.
 Given the first three terms of the series,a , b, and c respectively, you have to output the nth term of the series using recursion

+📌 Day 10: Power Calculation

+Problem Statement:Print the last two digits of S for each test case in separate lines